-Master of Education in Applied Linguistics (60 pts; 2nd Lang.
-Assessment Track)
+Master of Education in Applied Linguistics and TESOL (60 pts; 2nd Lang.
+Assessment Area of Specialization)

-The second language assessment track requires 60 points beyond the bachelor's degree, with a minimum of 30 points taken under the auspices of Teachers College.
+The second language assessment aras of focus requires 60 graduate points beyond the bachelor's degree, with a minimum of 30 points taken under the auspices of Teachers College.
 The Ed.M. may serve as continued professional development or as groundwork for future doctoral studies in Applied Linguistics or TESOL.